PKUAI-LINGroup/PAS/README.md

 # PAS
-This is the implementation for Frameworks of Pre-training and Self-training
+This is the implementation for Frameworks of Pre-training and Self-training.

+Please wait for further release.